The Automation Showdown: AI Workflow vs. Python Script

 return

-natural_language_goal = "Extract the invoice number, date, and total amount from the text."
+natural_language_goal = "Extract the invoice number, date, and total amount."

 for filename in files_to_process: